jjvanzon/Circular-Language-Spec/1. Spec/23. Previous Version/Symbol Language (2004).md

 - to Interface
 - to Object

 The distinction has to do with access control.
 For instance: the symbol get might be public to serve as an object, but private to serve as a type.
-Or rather, the symbol whose symbol get is private for type < > can not serve as a type.
+Or rather, the symbol whose symbol get is private for type < > cannot serve as a type.

 #### Brainstorm

 < And how about Parent get? >
 < Maybe if I ask myself the question here, maybe the reader will too, and I have to give a concrete answer to that and to many more things too... >
 < I think it’s something for the Get Purposes section >
 < I noticed in my type Sigma .
 Controls .
 Button Style, I would like to specify separate *procedures* for copying its Style sub object or accessing the members of its Style sub object, not just separated access modifiers.
 That’s because if I want to access the Style object’s members, I want to return the Button Style object itself.
 If I want to copy Style property, I want to clone Me and return the clone.
 Even worse: if I want to assign a button’s Style and the source is a Style object, I can do a normal object assignment of the aValue argument, but if I want to assign a button’s Style and the source is a Button Style object, then I want .. to do something different.
 Anyway it’s complex >

 ### Access Control on System Procedures